imsatyasaiteja/imsatyasaiteja/README.md

 But honestly...
 I am looking 🧐 for a partner in CODE <br>
 Because I believe in long-term commits (not just commitments) </p>

-Well, I'm Satya, a Master of Computing student at the National University of Singapore.
+I'm Satya, a Master of Computing student at the National University of Singapore.
 I did my Bachelors in Computer Science from Jawaharlal Nehru University, India.

 ## ☕ Things I Do (Besides Drinking Cold Coffee)